digirati-co-uk/iiif-manifest-editor/docs/user-testing/03-image-services.md

 Give each canvas a _Label_ - use the printed page number, where it's visible in the image.
 For these numerals as labels, set the language to `none`.

+Add some pairs of metadata (labels and values) to the Manifest.
+For example, include information about the Author, and where and when it was published.
+Add a few metadata fields to the manifest, and try re-ordering them.

 ### 6. Set the Manifest behavior